-- 2. Create a new query or search for an existing one. - 3.
-Access the Criteria page, and click the Add Criteria button.
+- 1. Select Reporting Tools, Query, Query Manager. - 2.
+Open an existing query. - 3.
+Select the Criteria tab to access the Criteria page, and click the Add Criteria button.

 Alternatively, access the Fields page and click the Use As Criteria link.